|CityIndex Pros||CityIndex Cons|

 City Index Trader Protections by Territory

 City Index scores very highly in terms of regulatory structure and corporate governance.

 The firm was established in the UK in 1983 and is authorised and regulated by: Financial Conduct Authority (UK), Australian Securities and Investment Commission (Australia), and Monetary Authority of Singapore (MAS).
-Its UK approval meaning it can operate across the EU in line with MiFID regulations and UK retail customer cash balances are further protected by the UK’s Financial Services Compensation Scheme (FSCS).

 From an operational and corporate governance perspective, it can draw on the being part of the Gain Capital group, which is one of the world’s largest retail broking firms.
 GAIN Capital Holdings Inc is listed on the New York Stock Exchange (NYSE: GCAP) meaning it has protocols in place which are sufficient to satisfy the compliance officers of the NYSE.

 Deposits and withdrawals can be made using debit card, credit card or bank transfer and City Index apply no charges to the deposits or withdrawals through third parties might.
 Deposits are restricted to: AUD, CAD, CHF, EUR, GBP, HKD, HUF, JPY, PLN, SEK, SGD and USD, the currency used in the payment will form the base currency of the account which means traders who choose wisely will be able to avoid the frictional costs associated with converting one currency to another.

 Upon opening an account, an offer of a guided tour is made available.
 It’s actually well thought out and although bot-led the ten top-tips would help novice and experienced traders familiarise themselves with the platform.

 Topics covered include default layouts, workspaces, and where to find the most useful hamburger buttons.

 City Index Review Conclusion